fedora-copr/copr/doc/brainstorming.rst

 * Create CoprReleaser for `Tito <https://github.com/dgoodwin/tito>`_ (Done)
 * provide .repo file (not sure if backend or frontend).
 (Done)
 * Logo.
-We desperatly :) need logo.
+We desperately :) need logo.
 I was thinking about simplified picture of [http://en.wikipedia.org/wiki/Dill Dill] which is pronaunced in Czech (my native language) exactly same as Copr.